 - Slice the aubergine into thin rounds around 1cm thick.

-- Soak the aubergine in a bowl of DF milk.
+- Soak the aubergine in a bowl of dairy free milk.
 Sprinkle with salt and leave to sit for at least an hour.
 If the aubergine is poking out of the milk mixture, pop a plate smaller than the bowl on top to push them down. (see notes)

-- After an hour, drain the aubergine and pat dry with some kitchen towel.
+- After an hour, drain the aubergine and pat dry with a kitchen paper towel.

-- Heat the oil in the frying pan.
+- Heat the oil in a frying pan on a medium to high heat.
 Use enough to cover the bottom of the pan.

-- Mix the salt and pepper with the GF flour in a clean bowl.
+- Mix the salt and pepper with the gluten free flour in a clean bowl.
 Dip each aubergine slice into the flour mixture until fully coated and place the coated rounds on a plate ready for frying.

 - Put some kitchen towel on a plate and place the fried aubergine on the kitchen towel once cooked to allow the excess oil to drain.